On this page:

 - In the "Run action before backup" section, check "Run program or action" option so that the <Clear backup> tag is shown.

 The second method is to limit the number of backups.
 To do that, please follow these steps:

-- Set the "Limit maximum number of stored backups to" option.
+- Set the "Limit number of backups" option.